morantaf/kanban-board-client/README.md

 - Improve the UI
 - Make it possible to move the cards from one list to another
 - Add the possibility to change the color of the boards

+## Back end

+You can find the repository for the back end [here](https://github.com/morantaf/trello-copy-server)